jrishabh731/LILA_GAMES/README.md

 ├── postgres-data
 └── services
     ├── source
-    │ ├── config
+      ├── config
-    │ ├── handlers
+      ├── handlers
     │ ├── models
-    │ └── schema
+    │ ├── schema
-    └── unittest
-        ├── testcase
-        └── testdata
+      └── services

 ```
  - Config folder has the db related functions.
- - Handlers are specific files to handle login for an endpoint.
+ - Handlers(Controller) are specific files to handle login for an endpoint.
  - Models stores the ORM model.
  - Schema has the pydantic models
+ - Services has specific usecase related to objects.
+Ex.
+Redis object.
  - Unittest has testcase and testdata.
  - Database can have database related scripts or configs, not used currently.